MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/store-domain-credentials-in-key-vault.md

 monikerRange: '>=sc-om-2019'
 ---

-# Store domain credentials in Key vault
+# Store domain credentials in Azure Key vault

 This article describes how to store domain credentials in key vault.